 - If use of notes is permitted during an exam, all notes must be printed in hard copy.

-- In closed-book examinations, all books, briefcases, study aids, papers and other extraneous material shall be placed at a distance from the student’s examination desk (such as at the front of the room).
+- In closed-book examinations, all book bags, briefcases, study aids, papers and other extraneous material shall be placed at a distance from the student’s examination desk (such as at the front of the room).
 Proctors may prohibit any items they find unacceptable.

 - Students who have successfully completed the entire procedure to setup the laptop exam software before the deadlines outlined are eligible to take the exam by laptop computer.
 Students who have not completed this procedure cannot take the exam by laptop.